jnozzi/cocoadev.com/markdown/CocoaOpenGLTransparentBackground.md

 First you probably will have to use the -setOpaque: method on the window or view or something.
 Someone more experienced with transparency can probably help you more with that.

-Then you probably want to set General/OpenGL's clear colour to something like 1, 1, 1, 0.5 (for semi-transparent background) or 1, 1, 1, 0 (for fully transparent).
+Then you probably want to set OpenGL's clear colour to something like 1, 1, 1, 0.5 (for semi-transparent background) or 1, 1, 1, 0 (for fully transparent).
 Like so:

     glClearColor(1, 1, 1, 0);